Listen to this Post

 What Undercode Say

 Breaking into a SOC Analyst role requires hands-on practice with logs, SIEM tools, and incident response workflows.
 Start with home labs (Security Onion, Wazuh) and CTF challenges (TryHackMe SOC Level Path).
-Employers value practical skills—mastering grep
+Employers value practical skills—mastering grep, tcpdump, and Splunk queries will set you apart.

 Expected Output: